Julian075/clip_odg/README.md

 # CLIP Feature Analysis

-This project analyzes the features extracted from different layers of a CLIP model, focusing on domain generalization aspects.
+This project analyzes features extracted from different layers of a CLIP model, focusing on domain generalization.

 ## Project Structure